SESYNC-ci/syllabi/_drafts/computational-institute.md

 etherpad:
 ---

-[//]: # Edit the values in the parameter block above to be appropriate for your bootcamp.
+[//]: # "Edit the values in the parameter block above to be appropriate for your bootcamp."
-        Please use three-letter month names for the 'humandate' field.
+[//]: # "Please use three-letter month names for the 'humandate' field."

 <!--
     This block includes the Eventbrite registration widget if 'eventbrite' has been set in the header.